Data Sets for Research

-Permafrost and seasonally frozen ground regions occupy approximately 24% and 60%, respectively, of the exposed land surface in the Northern Hemisphere.
-The actual area underlain by permafrost is approximately 12% to 18% of the exposed land area*.
+Permafrost and seasonally frozen ground regions occupy approximately 24 percent and 60 percent, respectively, of the exposed land surface in the Northern Hemisphere.
+The actual area underlain by permafrost is approximately 12 percent to 18 percent of the exposed land area (Zang et al. 2000).
 Frozen ground data and information collected over past decades, and to be collected in the future, are critical for fundamental process understanding, environmental change detection, impact assessment, model validation, and engineering applications.
-However, much of this information remains widely dispersed and unavailable to the science and engineering communities, and some data are in danger of being lost permanently.